jasonraimondi/ts-oauth2-server/docs/repositories/README.md

     scopes: OAuthScope[]
   ): OAuthAuthCode | Promise<OAuthAuthCode>;

-  // An async call that should persist an OAuthToken into your storage. persist(authCode: OAuthAuthCode): Promise<void>;
+  // An async call that should persist an OAuthAuthCode into your storage. persist(authCode: OAuthAuthCode): Promise<void>;

   // This async method is called when an auth code is validated by the